awesome-ukraine/awesome-ukraine/README.md

 2. Make fork
 3. Commit your loved thing of Ukraine in any creative way and pull request

+## Freedom

+- I love that I can tell my opinion, what I really think without any censor.

 ## Food

 - My favorite meal is [Ukrainian Borsch](https://www.unian.ua/lite/holidays/borshch-recept-recept-ukrajinskogo-chervonogo-borshchu-10976501.html)